racheliee/skku-projects/notes/quiz.md

      - load imbalance could occur because threads may not have the same amount of work
      - overhead of work stealing because threads need to check other threads' queues
      - more complex to implement because each thread has its own queue

+## quiz #11
+1. The host (CPU) will write a C++-like program that allocates and sets up memory on the GPU.
+The host will then call a GPU program called a kernel.
+Is this affirmation true?
+   - true
+2. How do we initialize memory for a variable we aim to use in the GPU computation?
+   - [x] Using cudaMemcpy
+   - [ ] Using memcpy from C++
+   - [ ] Just declaring a new variable
+3. What keyword do we need to include for a function to be executed on the GPU using CUDA?
+   - `__kernel__`
+4. example of workloads that benefit from GPU parallelism
+   - data-parallel workloads
+   - image processing, scientific simulations, machine learning, and deep learning

 ## quiz #12